 An ominous sign of the troubles to come, the Donner Party finds a note warning the emigrants that their expected route through the mountains ahead is nearly impassable.

 The Donner Party had left Springfield, Illinois, three months earlier.
 Led by two wealthy brothers, Jacob and George Donner, the emigrants initially followed the regular California Trail westward to Fort Bridger, Wyoming.
-From there, however, the emigrants decided to leave the established trail and take a new and supposedly shorter route to California laid out by a unscrupulous trail guide named Lansford Hastings.
-Hastings was not at Fort Bridger at the time-he was leading an earlier wagon train along his new route.
+From there, however, the emigrants decided to leave the established trail and take a new and supposedly shorter route to California laid out by an unscrupulous trail guide named Lansford Hastings.
+Hastings was not at Fort Bridger at the time—he was leading an earlier wagon train along his new route.
 He left word for the Donner Party to follow, promising that he would mark the trail for them.

 Reassured, the group of 89 emigrants left Fort Bridger with their 20 wagons and headed for Weber Canyon, where Hastings claimed there was an easy passage through the rugged Wasatch Mountains.
 On this day in 1846, they reached the head of the canyon, where they found the note from Hastings attached to a forked stick.
 Hastings warned the Donner Party that the route ahead was more difficult than he had thought.
 He asked the emigrants to make camp there and wait until he could return to show them a better way.